webmarketingroi/optimizely-php/README.md

 ## Usage

-First, you need to create an instance of `OptimizelyApiClient` class.
+First, you need to create an instance of the `OptimizelyApiClient` class.
 You can do that using the following lines of code:

 ```php